twr14152/c_cpp_scratchpad/README.md

 - Modern C - impulse buy as an ad popped up in my screen.
 This book is available for free.
 The author released draft under creative commons license.
 Respect that so i dont feel too bad buying the book.
 Going switch gears for a bit and come back at a later date.(Undecided)

 - Modern C for Absolute Beginners by Slobodan Dmitrovic- A really good book to get back into C after sometime away.
 The chapters are really easy to digest with complete code samples.
-The book is about ideal for my schedule and time I have to allocate to this.
+The book is about ideal for my schedule and the time I have to allocate to this.

 My process is this.